mimaoxiao/PCollection/README.md

+# PCollection
-# easy to got a page which can watch your picture from pixiv
-just need python3
-put your image into /pic
-and run main.py
+easy to got a page which can watch your picture from pixiv just need python3 put your image into /pic and run main.py